Hubs-Foundation/hubs-docs/docs/intro-spoke.md

 ## 🔭 Discover

 Explore images, videos, and 3D models from around the web, all without opening up a new tab.
-With media integrations from Sketchfab and Google Poly, you'll be on your way to creating a scene in no time.
+With media integrations from Sketchfab, you'll be on your way to creating a scene in no time.

 ## 🎉 Share